 - Lemon Mascarpone Cream Cheese

 - Powdered Sugar to taste (optional)

-- In a bowl, mix together the mascarpone cheese, lemon zest and juice and powdered sugar to taste.
+- In a bowl, mix together the mascarpone cheese, whipping cream, lemon zest and juice and powdered sugar to taste.
 I recommend adding a little at a time until it reaches the desired sweetness.
 Set aside.